Cave Story/Wii versions

 The boss fight against Misery.

-Bats were added, and Quote's face and leg were fixed in the PAL version.
+Bats were added, and Quote's face and leg were fixed in the European version.

 The rocket taking off in the Plantation.

-Itoh's nose is shinier, he gained a small extra hair, and the rocket is blasting off with a sparkle in the PAL release.
+Itoh's nose is shinier and now has a line to define his cheeks, he gained a small extra hair, and the buttons on his coat were fixed.
+Additionally, Momorin's hair received a touchup and the rocket is blasting off with a sparkle in the European release.

 Climbing the Outer Wall.